tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-04-27-confession-on-224.md

 And to make matters worse, both my local and real site are "sub-directories" type of WordPress.
-So as for the problem in 2.2.4, I had never tested "top-directory" type that caused a serious error.
+So as for the problem in 2.2.4, I had never tested "top-directory" type that caused this trouble.

 ### What should I do? ###